Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 When you initially had a substantial statistical lead over an opponent then eventually lose your hand to that opponent after the flop, turn, or river.

 BAD BEAT STORY

 A retelling or recollection of a bad beat.
 These are often boring tales you already know the end of.
 For example: "I had ace-king, and my opponent had 2-3.
 There was an ace on the board.
 The turn was a 4, and then - Can you believe it? - the river was a 5!"

-The amount of chips the second player to the left of the dealer has to bet.
+The amount of chips the second player to the left of the dealer has to play.
 The amount depends on the stakes.
 Like an ante, it is a posted amount that makes the pot worth playing for before the action begins.
-It is equivalent to one complete first round bet.
-It's called a blind because it amounts to placing a bet without seeing the cards first.
+It is equivalent to one complete first round play.
+It's called a blind because it amounts to placing a play without seeing the cards first.